b-acksla-sh/tasmota-polycab-hohm-lanre-16a-plug-SLV1910001/README.md

 ![](https://archive.5577.io/2307/polycab_16A-06.jpg)

-The next sequence of steps is to slice away at the heatstaking and desoldering the two input pins to seperate the pcb from the bottom casing.
+The next sequence of steps is to slice away at the heat-staking and desoldering the two input pins to separate the pcb from the bottom casing.

 ![](https://archive.5577.io/2307/polycab_16A-07.jpg)